Skip to content

 When to use

 React + Next.js frontend applications.
-Compose with typescript-bun for the base TypeScript and Bun runtime concern.
-This concern adds React-specific UI patterns, component library conventions, and E2E testing requirements.
+Compose with typescript-bun for the base TypeScript and Bun runtime concern, and compose with ux-radix for UI primitives and component-library prescription (shadcn/ui + Radix).
+This concern adds React-specific framework patterns (App Router, Server Components, forms, data tables) and E2E testing requirements; it does NOT prescribe a component library.

 ADR References